ytakefuji/openai/README.md

 5. Compare the performance between ChatGPT-3 and EdgeGPT about the above problem.

 # Google search console API example
-The Google search capability for the latest information can be used with AIs to strengthen the wiser system.
+The Google search capability for the latest information can be used with AI to strengthen the wiser system.

 1. Create your Google Cloud account and enable custom search to obtain your unique API key. https://console.cloud.google.com/cloud-resource-manager